THE MEMBERS OF APTECH LIMITED

-The details of Foreign Exchange Earnings and Outgo are given (Refer point No.B-6 &B-7 of Note 16).
+The details of Foreign Exchange Earnings and Outgo are given in the Notes to Accounts(Reference point No. B5 & B6 of Note 16).

 PARTICULARS OF EMPLOYEES

-Particulars of employees as required to be disclosed in terms of Section 134 of theCompanies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are made available at the registered office of theCompany.
-The members desirous of obtaining the same may write to the Company Secretary atthe registered office of the Company.
+Particulars of employees as required to be disclosed in terms of Section 134 of theCompanies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 a statement containing details of employees is givenbelow.

 Your Directors wish to acknowledge all their stakeholders and are grateful for theexcellent support received from the shareholders Bankers Financial InstitutionsGovernment authorities esteemed corporate clients customers and other businessassociates.
 Your Directors recognise and appreciate the hard work and efforts put in byall the employees of the Company and their contribution to the growth of the Company in avery challenging environment.